“I gained weight because I’m so healthy. I’ve learned how to eat and for the first time in my life I can sleep.” – Judy Garland, 1950

 January 4, 1937: In his syndicated column titled “Screen Life in Hollywood,” Hubbard Keavy’s makes note of Judy’s performance in Pigskin Parade.
 I think we can all agree with his sentiments!

 January 4, 1941: A recording session for Ziegfeld Girl, the original but ultimately deleted finale segment.
 Judy and co-star Tony Martin are listed as the voices added to scene number 2036.
-The two were not a part of this recording session, only their voices from recordings made during the pre-recording session that took place on December 22, 1940.
+The two were not a part of this recording session, only their voices from recordings made during the pre-recording session that took place on December 22, 1940, were added (as noted in the report).

 Nine days were spent filming the “I Got Rhythm” number, four more than planned.
 This put the film $60,000 over budget.
 Director Busby Berkeley’s idea for the number resulted in a grueling shoot that was particularly hard on Judy.
-So hard that by mid-month she was confined to her bed from exhaustion, her weight had dropped to 94 pounds.
-Berkeley was replaced by Norman Taurog, but his production number of “I Got Rhythm” became the finale of the film.
+So hard that by mid-month she was confined to her bed from exhaustion, per doctor’s orders, and her weight had dropped to 94 pounds.
+Berkeley was replaced by Norman Taurog, and Berkeley’s “I Got Rhythm” became the finale of the film.

 January 4, 1945: Charles B. Driscoll’s column relays the following tale about Judy singing “Ave Maria.”
 There is no information about this alleged performance at a church in Providence.
 It’s probably not true but wouldn’t it be wonderful if there were a recording of Judy singing “Ave Maria”??
 Talk about chills up one’s spine!